LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 }
 ```

-After data cleansing, 7,709 records were left, distributed in four major areas.
-For these records, we consider each data's temperature, relative humidity, and PM2.5 concentration and use different colors in the three-dimensional data distribution map to represent the data of different types of areas.
+After cleaning up the data, we were left with 7,709 records across these four main areas.
+We looked at each record's temperature, relative humidity, and PM2.5 levels.
+In our three-dimensional map, we used different colors to show the data for each type of area.

 ```python
 DataX, DataY = [], []